Capillary/ecom-api-document/source/includes/_order.md

 ### Request Body Parameters
 Parameter |  Type | Description
 --------- | ------ | --------
-orderrefno* |  | Reference number of the order orderdate* |  |  Ordered date in `dd/mm/yy` format
-deliveredon |  |  Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yy` format customertype |  |  Type of the user as per the Martjack system.
-Supported Values: Guest User (for all marketplace), Registered User (If registered on Martjack platform) userid |  |  Registered identifier of the customer.
-Required when `customertype="Registered User"` ordervalue |  |  Net order amount orderstatus |  |  Supported values: Pending, Authorized orderconfirmationmail |  |  Supported values: Yes, No. If set to `Yes`, an order confirmation email is sent to the customer paymentlinkstatus |  |  Status of the payment.
-Values: Pending (Bank transfer, Cheque,), Authorized (COD, Prepaid) calculateshippingtax |  |  Supported values: Yes, No. Set to `No` if the order value includes all the tax and service charges.
-Else, you need to specify other charges separately. shipfirstname, shiplastname, shipaddress1 ... |  |  Specify the customer's shipping address related information in these fields billfirstname, billlastname, billaddress1 ... |  |  Specify the customer's billing address related information in these fields giftmsg |  |  In case of gift orders, specify the customer's personalized message that needs to sent to the recipient locationcode |  |  Reference code of the  order fulfillment location isselfship |  |  Supported Value: True, False.
-If the order shipment is handled by marketplace such as Amazon or Flipkart specify False.
-If the shipment is handled by the merchant himself, set the value to True channelrefcode |  |  Channel from which the order has come from (specific to Sellerworx).
+orderrefno* | string | Reference number of the order orderdate* | date |  Ordered date in `dd/mm/yy` format deliveredon |  |  Specify the estimated delivery of the item if applicable for the merchant in `dd/mm/yy` format customertype | enum |  Type of the user as per the Martjack system.
+Supported Values: Guest User (for all marketplace), Registered User (If registered on Martjack platform) userid | string |  Registered identifier of the customer.
+Required when `customertype="Registered User"` ordervalue | float |  Net order amount orderstatus |  enum |  Status of the order.
+Value: Pending, Authorized orderconfirmationmail | enum  |  Specify `Yes` to send an order confirmation email to the customer, else set `No` paymentlinkstatus | enum |  Status of the payment.
+Predefined enum values.
+Values: Pending (Bank transfer, Cheque,), Authorized (COD, Prepaid) calculateshippingtax | enum |  Specify ``NO` if the order value includes tax and service charges.
+Else, specify `YES` to add charges separately shipfirstname, shiplastname, shipaddress1 ... | string |  Specify the customer's shipping address related information in these fields billfirstname, billlastname, billaddress1 ... | string |  Specify the customer's billing address related information in these fields giftmsg | string  |  In case of gift orders, specify the customer's personalized message that needs to sent to the recipient locationcode | string |  Reference code of the  order fulfillment location isselfship | boolean |  If the order shipment is handled by marketplace such as Amazon or Flipkart specify `False` and if the shipment is handled by the merchant itself, set the value to `True` channelrefcode | string |  Channel from which the order has come from (specific to Sellerworx).
 A channel is an instance of marketplace.
-A seller can have multiple channels. channelorderid |  |  Order id as maintained by that specific channel  (specific to Sellerworx) sellerwroxorderid |  |  Order id generated at Sellerworx.
-Maps Channel order id to Sellerworx order id items* |  |  Specify the details of each line-item in `item` attribute Payments* |  |  Specify the payment details and `orderrefno` of the order in `payment`.
-The orderrefno value at payment level should be same as that of the order level paymentstatus | The payment status of the current order.
-Values: Authorized, Pending paymentno | The reference number for order payment provided by the respective payment gateway vouchercode | Coupon code applied for the transaction if any.
-This is just for viewing purpose and the API does not do any calculation based on the voucher code customfield | Pass this only if you have preconfigured custom fields at the order level itemcustomfield | Pass line-item level custom fields.
-You do not need to have preconfigured custom fields at the order item level deliveryslotcode | Pass the delivery slot code if you want to associate a delivery slot with the order shippingmode |  Pass the shipping mode that you want to associate with the order.
-However, the API does not validate/calculate on the provided shipping mode shippingamount | Pass the shipping charge for the specific item (Order item level) shippingdiscount | Pass the discount amount on the shipping charge (Order item level discount) linediscount |  Pass the line item level discount of the order
+A seller can have multiple channels. channelorderid | string |  Order id as maintained by that specific channel  (specific to Sellerworx) sellerwroxorderid | string |  Order id generated at Sellerworx.
+Maps Channel order id to Sellerworx order id items* | - |  Specify the details of each line-item in `item` attribute Payments* | - |  Specify the payment details and `orderrefno` of the order in `payment`.
+The orderrefno value at payment level should be same as that of the order level paymentstatus | enum | The payment status of the current order.
+Value: Authorized, Pending paymentno | string | The reference number for order payment provided by the respective payment gateway vouchercode | string | Coupon code applied for the transaction if any.
+This is just for viewing purpose and the API does not do any calculation based on the voucher code customfield |  | Pass this only if you have preconfigured custom fields at the order level itemcustomfield | string | Pass line-item level custom fields.
+You do not need to have preconfigured custom fields at the order item level deliveryslotcode | string | Pass the delivery slot code if you want to associate a delivery slot with the order shippingmode | string |  Pass the shipping mode that you want to associate with the order.
+Note that the API does not validate/calculate on the provided shipping mode shippingamount | float | Pass the shipping charge for the specific item (Order item level) shippingdiscount | int | Pass the discount amount on the shipping charge (Order item level discount) linediscount | int |  Pass the line item level discount of the order